-The printer can print in 390,000 different colors.
-Due to color mixing certain colors are difficult to reproduce consistently, most notably blacks, browns and skin tones, and some variation in the print’s coloring (including from one print to the next) is unavoidable.
+The printers are capable of thousands of different color combinations.
+Due to color mixing, certain colors are difficult to reproduce consistently, most notably blacks, browns and skin tones, and some variation in the print’s coloring (including from one print to the next) is unavoidable.

 Composite Stone Care and Feeding: